-ADHD Diet on a Budget
+following an ADHD Diet On a Budget

 Our family, with two boys diagnosed with ADHD, has found some pretty great results while following an ADHD diet.